Author Archives: Paul Roberts

 Ngāti Rāhiri

 There are several whakapapa connections, ancestral land holdings and historic events that lend support to Rāwinia belonging to the Ngāti Rāhiri hapū.
-According to information held by the National Library (and as noted in the posting on Wakaiwa Rāwinia’s Tūpuna) Rāwinia’s grand-father Tautara was a chief of Ngāti Rāhiri.
+According to information held by the National Library (and as noted in the posting on Wakaiwa Rāwinia’s Tūpuna) Rāwinia’s grand-father Tautara was a rangatira of Ngāti Rāhiri.

 Tautara’s son, Epiha Te Karokora, in advocating for the retention of Ngāti Rāhiri land, strongly indicates that he belonged to Ngāti Rāhiri.
-Similarly, the fact that Rāwinia’s second cousin, Huriwhenua was the paramount chief of Ngati Rāhiri ki Te Tau Ihu also confirms whakapapa links to Ngāti Rāhiri.
+Similarly, the fact that Rāwinia’s second cousin, Huriwhenua was the paramount chief of Ngāti Rāhiri ki Te Tau Ihu also confirms whakapapa links to Ngāti Rāhiri.

 While the Ngāti Rāhiri traditional rohe was from the north side of the Waitara River to the Onaero River, concentrating about the Waihi Stream and the Te Taniwha pa at Turangi, Ngāti Rāhiri were a notable part of the cluster of hapū living at Ngāmotu in the early 1800s.
 One source noted that Ngāti Rāhiri were regarded as having mana whenua over Ngāmotu in the early 1800s (H & J Mitchell, 2004, p105).
 Percy Smith noted that one of the two waka that intercepted Barrett and Love’s vessel, The Adventure, was Te Pae-a-huri belonging to Ngāti Rāhiri.
-Those factors lend more credence to Wakaiwa Rawinia being of Ngāti Rāhiri descent as it clearly plausible that, while her whanau lived in or near to Ngāmotu, so did members of the Ngāti Rāhiri hapū,
+Those factors lend more credence to Wakaiwa Rawinia being of Ngāti Rāhiri descent as it clearly plausible that, while her whanau lived in or near to Ngāmotu, so did members of the Ngāti Rāhiri hapū.

-Land holdings also fit the puzzle as Rāwinia was awarded Ngāti Rāhiri sections 3 and 9 by the Maori Land Court.
+Land holdings also fit the puzzle as Rāwinia was awarded an interest in Ngāti Rāhiri sections 3 and 9 by the Maori Land Court.
 Some of that Ngāti Rāhiri land holding was passed onto Rāwinia’s children.
+Schedule 1 of Ngāti Rāhiri Hapū Constitution includes Hera and Kara Honeyfield in the list of tipuna extracted from Compensation Court Settlement of 1866 and Crown Grants to Ngāti Rāhiri Blocks of 1884.
 After Caroline (Kara) died her interest in a Ngāti Rāhiri land holding trust was passed onto her children in 1901.
 Honeyfield whānau representation on the trust continues to this day.

 Interestingly, Te Wharepouri, Te Puni Honiana and Henare Te Keha – mostly otherwise regarded as being Ngāti Te Whiti – were listing among the Ngāti Rāhiri who joined Te Rauparaha’s migration to the south of the North Island in 1822, indicating a kinship relationship.
 For the next 10 years many Te Ātiawa chiefs travelled back and fourth between their new land holdings at Waikanae and Wellington, and their ancestral homes at North Taranaki (Mitchell, p110).